David Parkin's Delusions of Grandeur

 Attenborough Arts Centre

 ‘David Parkin’s Delusions of Grandeur’ is a fully immersive installation that tells you everything you didn't want to know about being sectioned.
-In 2015 I suffered my first bipolar manic episode.
-Listen to songs I wrote and recorded while in the Bradgate Unit, read about moments in the ward (such as escaping to the Champagne Bar, falling madly and obsessively in love, and being punched by a fellow inmate), also check out my alternative vision of seclusion.
+In 2015 David suffered his first bipolar manic episode.
+Listen to songs he wrote and recorded while in the Bradgate Unit, read about moments in the ward (such as escaping to the Champagne Bar, falling madly and obsessively in love, and being punched by a fellow inmate), also check out his alternative vision of seclusion.

 Kate Unwin - Producer